charlesrocabert/gbacpp/README.md

 <p align="justify">
 <strong>gbacpp</strong> is a C++ implementation of the growth balance analysis mathematical formalism (GBA; <a href="https://doi.org/10.1371/journal.pcbi.1011156" target="_blank">Dourado et al. 2023</a>).
-The software has been optimized to solve large-scale cell growth models (CGMs), for which available solvers for non-linear constraint-based problems usually struggle.
+The software has been optimized to solve large-scale self-replicating cell (SRC) models, for which available solvers for non-linear constraint-based problems usually struggle.
 The optimization process relies on a gradient ascent approach, and is preferred for models offering a convex solution space (typically, when all reactions in the metabolic network are linearly independent).
 </p>

 <p align="justify">
-:ballot_box_with_check: Note that CGMs must comply to a standardized format.
-A tutorial is available in the <a href="https://github.com/charlesrocabert/gbacpp/blob/main/tutorials/cgm_format_tutorial.md" target="_blank">CGM format tutorial</a>.
+:ballot_box_with_check: Note that SRC models must comply to a standardized format.
+A tutorial is available in the <a href="https://github.com/charlesrocabert/gbacpp/blob/main/tutorials/cgm_format_tutorial.md" target="_blank">SRC model format tutorial</a>.

-:ballot_box_with_check: When building a CGM, stoichiometric coefficients, and kinetic parameters must be converted following GBA formalism.
+:ballot_box_with_check: When building a SRC model, stoichiometric coefficients, and kinetic parameters must be converted following GBA formalism.
 See the <a href="https://github.com/charlesrocabert/gbacpp/blob/main/tutorials/units_conversion_tutorial.ipynb" target="_blank">units conversion tutorial</a>.

-:ballot_box_with_check: <strong>gbacpp</strong> will integrate CGM evolutionary algorithms in the near future (see <a href="#roadmap">Roadmap</a>).
+:ballot_box_with_check: <strong>gbacpp</strong> will integrate evolutionary algorithms in the near future (see <a href="#roadmap">Roadmap</a>).

 :ballot_box_with_check: A complete tutorial on GBA formalism is also available at https://cellgrowthsim.com/.
 </p>